 - Isn’t working for someone that understands how much more work has to be done as a bilingual speech service provider.

 I spoke with Edwin Brown of One Therapy Networks about this.
 They have clinics throughout Oklahoma and are helping bilingual SLPs get on their feet with their own clinic throughout the United States.
 He shared that the amount of effort that they put into finding experienced bilingual speech clinicians makes retention with fair pay even more important.
-If you are looking for the opportunity to work with an outstanding bilingual group, check out Therapitas.

 7. Start Your Own Practice

 And lastly, the best way to ensure that you get the highest pay for your bilingual services is to pay yourself.
 But alas, this is really daunting.
 I know that most bilingual speech therapists never thought about running their own clinic.
 If they have thought about it, the idea of getting up and running can be really overwhelming.
 We have been running a clinic for over a decade and know how tough it is.
 If you are looking to getting up and running and want some feedback, SLPs are joining our SLP Impact Platinum Membership and then doing a consultation to work their their brainstorming and ideas.
 Check it out.